Auone31/enb-gui/README.md

 Personal Project - Designing a GUI

 This is still work in progress.
 It will be a while before it is finalized.

+The goal is to efficiently read and display eNB logs.